Shifted Autoencoders for Point Annotation Restoration in Object Counting: Methodology

-\textbf{NAE network architecture.} In our NAE network, we adopt a UNet architecture~\cite{ronneberger2015unet}, incorporating with a VGG16~\cite{simonyan2014very_vgg} backbone, to predict the denoise vector field $F_{2\times H \times W}$, which comprises two channels, corresponding to the $x$ and $y$ axes.
-The denoise vector field share same size spatially with the input image.
+\textbf{SAE network architecture.} In our SAE network, we employ a lightweight UNet architecture~\cite{ronneberger2015unet}, incorporating a VGG16~\cite{simonyan2014very_vgg} backbone, to predict the restoration vector field $F \in \mathbb{R}^{2 \times H \times W}$.
+This field consists of two channels, $F_x \in \mathbb{R}^{H \times W}$ and $F_y \in \mathbb{R}^{H \times W}$, corresponding to the $x$ and $y$ axes, respectively.
+Here, $H$ and $W$ denote the height and the width of the input image, respectively.

-\textbf{Training objective.} In alignment with the approach adopted in MAE~\cite{he2022mae}, the training of our NAE network is steered using the Mean Squared Error (MSE) loss.
-The process initiates by sampling within \(F\) using the coordinates from the noised point set \(\hat{P}\), which results in the corresponding denoise offsets denoted as \(\hat{o}_i = \).
-The loss function is then defined as:
+\textbf{Training objective.} In our SAE, we aim to restore the shifted point annotations $\{\hat{p}_i\}$ generated in Sec.~\ref{subsec: methodology_generation} to their corresponding initial positions $\{p_i\}$.
+In alignment with the approach adopted in MAE~\cite{he2022mae}, we adopt the Mean Squared Error (MSE) loss to train our SAE network.
+Note that we only compute the MSE loss with $F$ on the coordinates of shifted point annotations $\{\hat{p}_i\}$.
+Specifically, the restoration shift vectors $\{\hat{v}_i \, = \, \big(F_x(\hat{p}_i), F_y(\hat{p}_i)\big)\}$ are supervised to align with the inverse of the corresponding shift vectors $\{v_i\}$.
+Formally, the training objective $\mathcal{L}$ for our SAE is given by:

-where $N$ refers to the total number of point annotations in a given image within the training set.
+where $N$ refers to the total number of annotated points in a given image within the training set.

+After training on a variety of similar objects and their corresponding point annotations, the SAE, similar to MAE~\cite{he2022mae}, captures the general positional knowledge while discarding the specific manual offset noise of all the manual point annotations in the training data.
+Indeed, imaging a synthetic case where the same head repeats multiple times with different point annotations spreading around a fixed position (e.g., head center), the optimal choice to simultaneously cope with the varied annotations is to restore them to the same fixed position.
+In practice, optimizing the SAE network on a large number of objects also tends to restore the manual annotations towards the distribution center, yielding more consistent annotation.